 You don’t have to update your pages every day (and that would drive your customers nuts!).
 It’s a good habit to review your site’s content once a year and make edits for new SEO practices.
 But the best way to keep your site fresh and increase search traffic is to have a company blog or case studies area.
 Publishing one helpful, optimized article each month can drive great results.

-While you’re at it, you’ll want to showcase your E-A-T: expertise, authority, and trustworthiness.
+While you’re at it, you’ll want to showcase your E-E-A-T: experience, expertise, authority, and trustworthiness.
 There are lots of ways to do this, including citing sources from trustworthy sites, clearly displaying author credentials or bios, earning links from trustworthy sites, keeping content up-to-date for factual accuracy, and including complete contact details, terms of service, and policy pages.

 3. User experience